Visit Christchurch, New Zealand

 Christchurch has always been considered the most English of New Zealand’s cities, and this is reflected in its Anglican churches, English street names, and punts on the Avon River.
 Close to the CBD are the botanical gardens, where water gardens and exotic shrubs mix with manicured English-style lawns and a rose garden.

 The extensive Canterbury Plains surrounding Christchurch form one of the driest and flattest regions in New Zealand.
-Their fertile farmland is framed by the snow-topped peaks of the Southern Alps.
+Their fertile farmland is framed by the snow-capped peaks of the Southern Alps.

 The TranzAlpine, which transports you across the Southern Alps to Greymouth on New Zealand’s West Coast, is many people’s entryway to Christchurch.
 Another rail journey, the Coastal Pacific, also begins or ends here, and you can read about both of these scenic routes in our guide to New Zealand’s best railway journeys.